-I have been cooking my bread in one of these for many years now, and love it.
-It is made out of red clay, so when the cooking bread releases moisture, it stays inside the Romertopf and does not escape.
+I have been cooking my bread in one of these for many years now, and absolutely love it.
+It is made out of red clay, so before you use it you will soak the lid in water for 15 minutes before putting the bread in it and into the oven.
+The clay lid absorbs the water and slowly releases that moisture which stays inside the Romertopf and does not escape.
 This helps your bread develop that that beautiful brown, crispy crust that sometimes is achieved by spritzing water on your baking loaf!

-I hope you enjoy this list and you have a great time picking out the best items for that bread maker (or dreamer) in your life!
+I hope you enjoy this bread makers gift list and you have a great time picking out the best items for that bread maker or bread baker in your life!
 And if you want to come back to this post and find it again, be sure to PIN one of the above pictures NOW to a PINTEREST BOARD so you can come back and read again LATER!
 We would appreciate that!